-Total: \$54,343.90 Not supplanting E&T will not reimburse providers for tuition for any of these courses where otherwise available at no cost to the participant.
+Estimated annual component costs CNM- \$52,300 Clovis- \$2,043.90 Total: \$54,343.90 Not supplanting E&T will not reimburse providers for tuition for any of these courses where otherwise available at no cost to the participant.
 E&T providers are required to use all other grants and scholarships available to the participant first.
-HSD is monitoring all contracts and funding at three different levels.
-The E&T Management Analyst reviews all budget, invoices and financial information and keeps it organized in a live spreadsheet.
-This information is then reviewed by HSD's management team and ASD before it is paid out or approved.
-HSD is also completing annual State Management Evaluations to ensure funds are not supplanted Cost parity All expenses included in the E&T project are commensurate with standard salary and benefit rates comparable with regular departmental expenses.
+Cost parity All expenses included in the E&T project are commensurate with standard salary and benefit rates comparable with regular departmental expenses.